Relationships and Sexuality Education Module

 • RSE is concerned with helping young people learn how they can create and maintain healthy, positive relationships—with self, family, friends and other relationships (including as they mature, romantic relationships).

-• A parent’s right to withdraw people from sensitive issues lessons will be honored on the understanding that parents are taking full responsibility for this aspect of education themselves.
+• A parent’s right to withdraw people from sensitive issues lessons will be honoured on the understanding that parents are taking full responsibility for this aspect of education themselves.
 Parents are obliged to inform the school in writing of their decision to withdraw the child from the sensitive issues classes.
 Supervision will be arranged in school during the lessons.

 • Parents are encouraged to discuss topics covered in class in a healthy and appropriate manner.